ibm-cloud-docs/power-iaas/network-architecture.md

 The following are some of the PER use cases:

+These are the base use cases.
+Any specific customization will need to be done on top of these base cases.
+{: important}

 ### Connecting on-premises with a PER-enabled {{site.data.keyword.powerSys_notm}}
 {: #per-on-orem}

-The PER-enabled {{site.data.keyword.powerSys_notm}} workspace can be connected to IBM Cloud using the transit gateway, which in turn can attach an on-premises workspace by using the direct link.
-The connection is established by connecting the Pod-to-Pod Router (PPR) of PER-enabled workspace and Cross connection Router (XCR) using direct-link from on-premises with the transit gateway.
+A PER-enabled {{site.data.keyword.powerSys_notm}} workspace can connect to IBM Cloud using the transit gateway, which in turn can attach to an on-premises data center by using the direct link.
+The PER-enabled workspace use a Pod-to-Pod Router (PPR) to establish the connection to IBM Cloud.

-A non-PER-enabled workspace that uses Direct Link connection cannot attach with the transit gateway directly and hence cannot connect to the on-premises network.
-A non-PER-enabled workspace needs to connect through the classic infrastructure to connect to the on-premises network.
-Furthermore, if custom IP address is configured in a non-PER-enabled workspace, a GRE tunnel needs to be built in the classic infrastructure that needs to pass through the gateway appliance.
+The on-premises data center uses a direct link connection to attach to the transit gateway that can access the IBM Cloud.

+A Generic Routing Encapsulation (GRE) tunnel is required when you want to establish a connection from your PER-enabled workspace with classic infrastructure because the classic subnet is located behind the Backend Connect Router (BCR) router.

+The custom IP address for example `172.X.X.X` that originates from your workspace is dropped and not allowed to pass through by the BCR.
+The BCR only allows to pass through an IBM Cloud IP address (`10.0.0.0/8`).

+Hence, if you have a custom IP address in your PER-enabled workspace, you will need a GRE tunnel that will wrap the custom IP address with another header.
+This GRE tunnel will need to be attached with the transit gateway.

 ![Connecting on-premises with a PER-enabled workspace](./images/2_PER_Onprem.svg "Connecting on-premises with a PER-enabled workspace"){: caption="Figure 9.
 Connecting on-premise with a PER-enabled {{site.data.keyword.powerSys_notm}}" caption-side="bottom"}